dapr/docs/README.md

 3. Navigate to `http://localhost:1313/`

 ## Update docs

-1. Fork repo into your account
+1. Ensure you are in your forked repo
 1. Create new branch
 1. Commit and push changes to forked branch
 1. Submit pull request from downstream branch to the upstream branch for the correct version you are targeting